pioneers/PiElectrical/README.md

 If you don't have the proper directories loaded into Eagle, the first script will hang forever.
 Both should take only a moment.

+The `Docu/all_docu.sh` script will run the following for all boards:

 ```shell
 python generate_bom.py ../Boards/BOARD_NAME/BOARD_NAME.sch BOARD_NAME.csv